Skip to content Skip to footer

 Allow audiences to personalize their experience and find the information that's relevant to them.
 For example, Le Figaro allowed audiences to “Get the 2024 election results for your area” during the French elections.
 You simply type in your city and email address and you'll be sent relevant updates.

-This then also provides the publisher with key data points and an addressable audience for future events and audience development strategies.
+This then also provides the publisher with key points and an addressable audience for future events and audience development strategies.

 Le Figaro French elections